SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

  5. (2)[Unconfirmed] Player Vehicle marker on minimap/map ->
 Another simple yet useful feature that will allow players to see where they last left their vehicle.
 Unconfirmed at the current time.

+ 6. (5)[Unconfirmed] Car Radio Expanded ->
+Adding more songs to the car radio and allowing players to stream or add their own music will make the driving experience of TW more fun and personalized.
+A seemingly unnecessary but nice feature to have.

 - *Weapons and Customization:*
 -